 About me: I seek to live in close relationship with God and to understand and live out God’s call.
 I hope I can be helpful to others on their journey with God; I try to do this especially through conversations, teaching, and writing.
 I’m trained as a New Testament scholar.
-I hope all of my teaching and writing can serve the progress of the gospel and the faithfulness of the church.
+Most of my academic articles are related to 1 and 2 Corinthians and ways that Jesus Christ and the gospel shape Christian life, ministry, and mission.
 Since 2010, I’ve been part of the faculty of Justo Mwale University in Lusaka, Zambia.
 I’m Associate Professor of New Testament and part of a team training pastors for countries in southern and central Africa.
 I’m sent by Presbyterian World Mission.
 I’m also a research fellow of the Department of Old and New Testaments at the University of the Free State (Bloemfontein, South Africa), and am on the Visiting Faculty of the Arab Baptist Theological Seminary in Lebanon.
 From Aug 1 of 2020 to the end of July, 2021, I’m a Visiting Scholar at Fuller Theological Seminary.
 I taught at the Evangelical Theological Seminary in Cairo, Egypt, 2005 to 2009.
 I did my Ph.D. in New Testament at Duke University, finishing in 2004.
 Richard Hays was my dissertation supervisor, and I was a teaching assistant for E.P.
 Sanders, Ellen Davis, and Joel Marcus.
 I served as Associate Pastor for Youth and Young Adults at First Presbyterian Church of Visalia, California (1995-1999), where I was ordained as a Minister of the Word and Sacrament.
 I received my M.Div. from Princeton Theological Seminary and my B.A. from Stanford.

+I hope my teaching and writing can serve the progress of the gospel and the faithfulness of the church.
 Articles I’ve written can be found in the Journal for the Study of the New Testament, the Journal of Biblical Literature, Word and Context, Scriptura, and Missionalia.
-I’ve also contributed chapters for books.
+I’ve also contributed chapters for a few books.
 I was the writer for the introduction, study notes, and questions for reflection on 1 Corinthians in the NIV Bible called God’s Justice.
-Most of my academic articles can be accessed here https://www.researchgate.net/profile/Dustin_Ellington/research or here https://justomwale.academia.edu/DustinEllington
+Most of my academic articles can be accessed at the following: https://www.researchgate.net/profile/Dustin_Ellington/research or https://justomwale.academia.edu/DustinEllington